TALK ON PSALM 21

 This model for praise is like a missionary giving his or her supporters praise points for them to pray.
 Jesus gives us here his praise points for the mission he has for us as his followers and fellow workers in the great work of taking the Gospel to the whole world.

-1. PRAISE GOD FOR THE MERCIES HE GIVES US THROUGH JESUS THE KING (VERSES 1 – 7)
+- PRAISE GOD FOR THE MERCIES HE GIVES US THROUGH JESUS THE KING (Verses 1 – 7)

 - Great Joy

 David was a great fighter, David had a great army and David worked out some great strategies but David does not attribute any of his successful campaigns to his amazing abilities.
-No, David says it all come from God and God alone.
-When did you last read that in a missionaries prayer letter?
+No, David says it all came from God and God alone.
+When did you last read that in a missionary prayer letter?

 This God honoring note of praise continues in verse 2 to 6.
-However the context of David’s prayer seems to be a answer to a prayer as verse 2 reads,
+However, the context of David’s prayer seems to be an answer to a prayer as verse 2 reads,

 “You have granted him the desire of his heart and have not withheld the request of his lips.”